Blockstream/esplora/README.md

 All GUI options, plus:

 - `PORT` - port to bind pre-rendering server (defaults to `5001`)

+Note that unlike the regular JavaScript-based app that sends API requests from the client-side, the pre-rendering server sends API requests from the server-side.
+This means that `API_URL` should be configured to the URL reachable by the server, typically `http://localhost:3000/`.

 ## How to build the Docker image